AreaLayer/javascript-dlc/docs/legal.md

 The prohibition of this paragraph includes, but is not limited to, the following prohibited activities:
 (i) act that hinders the smooth operation of the Services by Area Layer;
-(ii) act of infringing (including act to cause such infringement directly or indirectly) Intellectual Property Rights (copyrights, patent rights, utility model rights, trademark rights, design rights and any other intellectual property rights), portrait rights, privacy, reputation, credibility or other rights or interests of Crypto Garage or other third parties;
+(ii) act of infringing (including act to cause such infringement directly or indirectly) Intellectual Property Rights (copyrights, patent rights, utility model rights, trademark rights, design rights and any other intellectual property rights), portrait rights, privacy, reputation, credibility or other rights or interests of Area Layer or other third parties;
 (iii) acts relating to money laundering or other similar acts;
 (iv) acts in relation to criminal acts, or against public morals and order;
 (v) violations of Laws and Regulations (conventions, laws, cabinet orders, ministerial orders, regulations, notices, municipal ordinances, judgments, decisions, arbitration awards, decrees, administrative guidance, supervisory guidelines, and guidelines of related countries applicable to the Services, Area Layer and users, as well as written guidance, recommendations or similar notices by related authorities targeting Crypto Garage or users, and regulations and rules of self-regulatory bodies);